paulhibbitts/DLC-Help/pages/02.moodle/01.faculty/03.activity-or-resource/02.creating-an-Assignment-Dropbox/docs.md

 You can change the maximum grade to align with your marking rubric.

+>>>>> If you want to edit the maximum grade later, you must do it from the assignment, not 'Gradebook settings'.

 Optional: You may also add the assignment to the appropriate 'Grade category' using the dropdown menu.

->>>>> - You can change the grade category later in 'Gradebook settings'.
+>>>>> You can change the grade category later in 'Gradebook settings'.
-- If you want to edit the maximum grade later, you must do it from the assignment, not 'Gradebook settings'.

 ![](add-assignments-4.png)